bvbohnen/X4_Customizer/Documentation.md

    - Added Enable_Windows_File_Cache exe transform (experimental).
    - Refinements to Check_Extensions and extension error handling.
    - Added basic diff patch support for xpaths in parentheses.
+ * 1.24.1
+   - More consistent lowercasing of file paths for better linux support.